-Juventus v Roma
+Kean scores winner against Mourinho's Roma

 Booking

-Wojciech Szczesny (Juventus) is shown the yellow card for a bad foul.
+Gianluca Mancini (Roma) is shown the yellow card for a bad foul.

 Post update